ginsm/travel-costs/README.md

 # Travel Costs
-Estimates the cost of traveling based off of gas, food, and lodging.
+This is a very simple program that estimates the cost of traveling based off of provided gas, food, and lodging information.

 ![TravelCosts Output](./img/travelcosts.png)